KemanGstl/GDAC-Capstone-Project-n-1/README.md

 The analysis is done using Tableau Desktop with the data source connected to Google BigQuery, where all the preparation, data appending and cleaning has been done.
 A dashboard will be built at the end of the analysis for ease of information access and reading.
 It is available on Tableau Public, [here](https://public.tableau.com/views/CyclisticCaseStudy-GoogleDataAnalysisCertification/Dashboard2?:language=en-GB&:sid=&:display_count=n&:origin=viz_share_link).

+Percentages of total trips for Casual riders: 41.33% Percentages of total trips for Member riders: 58.66%